 We get it.
-Trying to sell insurance in these far from optimal times is becoming increasingly hard for insurance agents.
+Trying to sell insurance in these far-from-optimal times is becoming increasingly hard for insurance agents.
 There is more pressure and fiercer competition than ever before, not to mention that some customers are losing jobs and might not be able to afford their insurance anymore.
-Just consider this data point from McKinsey & Co. that suggests one in four insurance professionals will lose their jobs by the end of this year; precisely why you need to keep reading to discover creative ways for increasing insurance sales.
-Including how to cross-sell, up-sell, and how to sell insurance on social media from the Social Selling Mastery pioneers.
+Just consider this data point from McKinsey & Co. that suggests one in four insurance professionals will lose their jobs by the end of this year; precisely why you need to keep reading to discover creative ways to increase insurance sales, including how to cross-sell, up-sell, and how to sell insurance on social media from the Social Selling Mastery pioneers.

 What Does An Insurance Sales Agent Do? | Be An Educator & Advisor

 Are you new to the game and don’t fully understand what it takes to sell insurance?
-Insurance Agents are primarily responsible for contacting prospective clients to inform, educate and advise on their insurance packages or deals.
-Because insurances sales agents usually sell one or more insurance type, they need to be proficient at analysing their prospect’s needs and then consult accordingly.
+Insurance agents are primarily responsible for contacting prospective clients to inform, educate, and advise them on their insurance packages or deals.
+Because insurance sales agents usually sell one or more insurance types, they need to be proficient at analyzing their prospect’s needs and then consult accordingly.

-A typical day for any type of insurance sales agent usually looks like this:
+A typical day for any insurance sales agent usually looks like this:

-6. Contact prospective clients to assess their needs and subsequently data about their financial resources and existing coverage.
+- Contact prospective clients to assess their needs and, subsequently, data about their financial resources and existing coverage.

 How To Improve Insurance Sales

-Here at SOCO, we believe that learners are earners – the more you learn, the more you earn.
-As an insurance sales professional, you need to be constantly learning more about your product, the market, the latest sales skills and new ways to reach more prospects.
-Here’s what you need to learn, to earn more in insurance sales.
+Here at SOCO, we believe learners are earners – the more you learn, the more you earn.
+As an insurance sales professional, you must constantly learn more about your product, the market, the latest sales skills and new ways to reach more prospects.
+Here’s what you need to learn to earn more in insurance sales.

 Also read: Learn To Sell Like A Pro: 19 Best FREE Online Sales Training Videos